nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 The two most important places are the "Dashboard" and the "Article management" pages.

 * The "Dashboard" can be found from the menu on the left.
-The "Journal management" tab on the Dashboard includes statistics on all papers visible by you.
+The "Journal management" tab includes statistics on all papers visible by you.
 Clicking on "Manage articles" gets you to the "Article management" page.
+The "My assigned papers" tab contains papers you were assigned to as editor.
+The "My submissions" tab contains papers you submitted as author.
 The "My account" tab lists all your privileges.

 <img src="Dashboard.png" alt="Dashboard" width="600"/>